Tony Campolo: Personal life

-Tony married the former Peggy Davidson on June 7, 1958.
-Their daughter, Lisa, was born in 1960 and their son, Bart, was born in 1963.

-Campolo's son is Bart Campolo, a former evangelical preacher who left Christianity and transitioned to secular humanism.
-The two have engaged in an ongoing conversation since Bart announced to him that he no longer believes in God.
-They have co-authored a book exploring the issues at the heart of this conversation, and a documentary film (Leaving My Father's Faith) was released in 2018 which features the conversations between them and tell the story of Bart's journey out of faith.
+Campolo married Peggy Davidson on June 7, 1958.
+Their daughter was born in 1960 and their son was born in 1963.
+His son, Bart Campolo, is a former evangelical preacher who left Christianity and transitioned to secular humanism.
+The two engaged in an ongoing conversation since Bart announced to him that he no longer believed in God.
+They co-authored a book exploring the issues at the heart of this conversation, and a documentary film (Leaving My Father's Faith) was released in 2018 which features the conversations between them and tell the story of Bart's journey out of faith.